$428,128Average Value$205Average Price per Sq Ft12Homes For Sale

 The Stacy-Lent Fire Department brings locals together with the annual Firehouse Bash, a fundraiser with live entertainment, a community bonfire and a silent auction.
 “The Stacy-Lent Fire Department is really the backbone of a lot of the community building in Stacy,” Tubbs says.
 “It’s all volunteers, so it’s a big deal in Stacy.”
 The fire department hosts the car show at Stacy Daze, an annual event spearheaded by the Lions Club.
 Local youths compete in the talent show while adult teams go head-to-head in softball tournaments.
 The event features a parade, inflatables and food trucks, and the weekend wraps up with a fireworks display.

-Stacy’s fall Firehouse Bash supports the Stacy‑Lent Fire Department.
+The Firehouse Bash is an annual fundraiser for the Stacy‑Lent Fire Department.

 1/2